 - You must manually set the auth_key parameter.
 ApsaraVideo Live provides no API operation for calculating the value of the auth_key parameter.

 - After you enable URL signing, you must add the auth_key parameter to the ingest and streaming URLs.
 Otherwise, live streams cannot be played.
 You cannot sign only the ingest URL or the streaming URL.
 You must sign them both.

 - Signed URLs remain valid before their expiration timestamp.
 You can access a signed URL anytime before it expires.
 ApsaraVideo Live does not support one-time signed URLs.

 - The value of the auth_key parameter is the MD5 value of the URI without the queryString parameters.
 For more information, see the preceding section about setting URL signing parameters.
 The URIs of both the ingest and streaming URLs are AppName/StreamName.
 As a result, the values of the auth_key parameters for the ingest and streaming URLs are the same.
-We recommend that you set an expiration timestamp as near as possible if the ingest URL is not confidential.
+If the ingest URL is not confidential, we recommend that you set an expiration timestamp as near as possible.
 This prevents malicious access to the streaming URL.

 - Requests are authenticated only when stream ingest or live streaming begins.
 Ongoing stream ingest or live streaming is not interrupted if the signed URL expires during the process.